What Is the Down Payment on a $400k House?

 Minimum Credit Score: 620

 Borrowers who are not first-time homebuyers and exceed the limits for a low-income mortgage can get a standard conventional loan with as little as 5% down.
-You will still be responsible for mortgage insurance, but unlike with an FHA loan, you can cancel it once you reach 20% equity ownership in your property.
+You will still be responsible for mortgage insurance, but unlike FHA loans, you can cancel it once you reach 20% equity in your property.

 Conventional Loan – 20% Down